endor/kettu/README.md

 #### On Mac OS X, using a (pre-v2.0) nightly
 In the current (pre-v2.0) nightlies on the mac, you can simply drop kettu in the Transmission Application Support folder and rename it web (`~/Library/Application Support/Transmission/web/`).

-### Configuring
+### Configuration
-Kettu has own settings.

-#### Location categories
+#### Locations
-Kettu supports changing of location path.
-To make it simple, you can configure location categories.
-Put categories configuration into `locationCategories.js` file.
-See `locationCategories.js.example` for data format.
+kettu supports the easy selection of a predefined location to download your torrents to.
+Put locations into the  `config/location.js` configuration file.
+See `config/locations.js.example` for an example.

 ## Goals
 * Usage should be as simple as possible